Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Predictions and power countings

 We can determine the $D_{0b}$ coupling from solving the bound state equation

 where $\phi(k)$ is the vertex function, and $M_{\rm mol}$ the mass of the molecular state we are predicting.
-However, the contact-range potential is singular and has to be regularized, which we do by including a separable regulator function
+However, the contact-range potential is singular and has to be regularized (and renormalized, as explained in the next paragraph), which we do by including a separable regulator function

-where we will choose a Gaussian regulator $f(x) = e^{-x^2}$, while $V_C$ is the unregularized ${\rm LO}$ potential (which is given by Eq.~(\ref{eq:V-LO-Y}) within the $Y$-counting).
+where we will choose a Gaussian regulator $f(x) = e^{-x^2}$, while $V_C^{\rm LO}$ is the unregularized ${\rm LO}$ potential, which is given by Eq.~(\ref{eq:V-LO-Y}) within the $Y$-counting.

+The ${\rm LO}$ potential reduces to a coupling constant that can be expressed as a linear combination of the subset of $C_{Ia}$, $C_{Ib}$, $D_{Ib}$ and $D_{Ic}$ couplings that are non-zero at ${\rm LO}$.
+We denote this coupling as $C^{\rm LO}(\Lambda)$ in the second line of Eq.~(\ref{eq:VC-reg}).
+It happens that for the Gaussian regulator we have chosen, the bound state equation (Eq.~(\ref{eq:BSE})) can be solved analytically, yielding: